A positivity preserving numerical scheme for the alpha-CEV process: Introduction

-Numerically speaking, the advantage of the scheme proposed in \eqref{squareddouble} is similar to that in the cases of the CIR process in Alfonsi \cite{Alf1} and the alpha-CIR process in Li and Taguchi \cite{LiTaguchi}, that the scheme is obtained by solving, at each step, a quadratic equation.
+Numerically speaking, the advantage of our scheme given in \eqref{squareddouble} is similar to that of the CIR process in Alfonsi \cite{Alf1} and the alpha-CIR process in Li and Taguchi \cite{LiTaguchi}, that is, the scheme is obtained by solving at each step a quadratic equation and all quantities involved can be easily simulated without approximation.
 Therefore, even in the diffusion case ($\sigma_2 = 0$), we do not need to solve for the positive root of a non-linear equation as done in \cite{Alf2, Dereichetal, NS}, where the scheme was obtained through combining the Lamperti transform and the backward Euler scheme.
 We mention also that the symmetrized scheme developed in Berkaoui et al \cite{BBD}, Bossy and Olivero \cite{BO}, Bossy and Diop \cite{BossyDiop} and Bossy et al. \cite{BGT} can potentially be applied here and the symmetrized scheme also has the advantage of not having to solve a non-linear equation at each step.
-However, in the infinite activity case, the local time techniques used in the proof of convergence do not appear to translate well into our setting.
-This is because, in addition to the continuous local time, one needs to compensate the reflected jumps and it appears that one quickly faces integrability issues.
-Of course, this is outside the scope of the current work.
+However, in the case of infinite activity jumps, the local time techniques used in the proof of convergence do not appear to translate well into our setting.
+This is because, in addition to the continuous local time, one needs to compensate the reflected jumps and one quickly faces integrability issues.
+Of course, this is outside the scope of the current work and will not be studied.

+We stress that although the derived scheme in \eqref{squareddouble} might appear similar to the one given in Alfonsi \cite{Alf1} and Li and Taguchi \cite{LiTaguchi}, it was initially unclear how existing techniques in the literature can be adapted to obtain a desirable scheme when $\gamma \neq \frac{1}{2}$.
+We remark that it was mentioned on page 4 of \cite{Alf1} that, it appears, a quadratic equation can only be obtained if $\gamma \in \{\frac{1}{2},1\}$.
+Also, due to the presence of infinite activity jumps, jump-adapted schemes devised by combining the Lamperti transform and the backward Euler scheme are not feasible.
+Hence there was a real need to search for a simulation scheme that does not make use of transformations.
+The key idea behind the derivation of our discretization scheme is to make the diffusion coefficient \emph{partially implicit} and to identify an appropriate adjustment factor.
+By doing so, we can obtain a positivity-preserving scheme, by solving quadratic equations, for both the alpha-CIR and the alpha-CEV.

+The main difference between our scheme in the jump-extended case and the diffusion case is that, with jumps, the discriminant of proposed quadratic equation in \eqref{squareddouble} is not guaranteed to be positive.
+In view of this, we have to further modify it by taking the positive part of the discriminant to ensure that the scheme is well-defined on the whole time interval.
+Therefore our main convergence result relies on a key technical lemma, namely Lemma \ref{probability:D:negative}, which states that the probability for the discriminant at each grid point to be negative is exponentially small with respect to the step size.